Panic of 1819: Post-war European readjustments and the American economy: 1815–1818

 The United States and the United Kingdom signed the Treaty of Ghent on December 24, 1814, ending the War of 1812.
 The British government effectively relinquished its effort to impose mercantilist policies on the United States, preparing the way for the development of free trade and the opening of America's vast western frontier.

 Europe was undergoing a period of disorganization as it readjusted to peacetime production and commerce in the aftermath of the Napoleonic Wars.
 The general effect was a decline in prices throughout the Western world, due to a scarcity of gold and silver specie.
 Britain had advanced its industrial capacity to fully meet its wartime demands, but post-war continental Europe was temporarily too devastated to absorb Britain's surplus manufactured goods.
 Moreover, European agriculture production, exhausted by years of warfare, was unable to feed its own population.
-The economy of the United States was not immune to the chaos that afflicted Europe, and therein lay the roots of the Panic of 1819.
+The economy of the United States was not immune to the chaos that afflicted Europe, which contributed to the Panic of 1819.

 American manufacturers faced U.S. markets swamped with British products, produced by low-paid workers and priced well below competitive rates and forcing many factories out of business.
 Continental Europe, its agrarian output crippled by the recent war, offered new markets for American staple crops, particularly cotton, wheat, corn and tobacco.
 As prices soared for agricultural goods, a speculative agrarian land boom ensued in the South and West United States, encouraged by liberal terms for government public land sales.
 "The entire postwar American economy", observed historian George Dangerfield, was "based on a land boom".
 The inflationary bubble grew from 1815 to 1818, obscuring the general deflationary trends in world prices.